House 4006

 (3) $1,000 dollars if the project is located in a Tier 1 development area.

-(A) The estimated amount of the grant anticipated to be awarded to the applicant for the project;
+(1) The estimated amount of the grant anticipated to be awarded to the applicant for the project;

-(B) Any economic impact data submitted with the application or prepared by the division; and
+(2) Any economic impact data submitted with the application or prepared by the division; and

-(C) Any economic impact estimated by the division to result from the project.
+(3) Information regarding any economic impact estimated by the division to result from the project.

-(1) A listing of each grant awarded during the preceding calendar year, including the name of the business, the cost-benefit analysis conducted by the division during the application process, a description of the project, the term of the grant, the percentage of withholdings used to determine the amount of the grant, the annual maximum state liability under the grant, and the maximum total lifetime state liability under the grant;
+(1) A listing of each grant awarded during the preceding calendar year, including the name of the business, the cost-benefit analysis conducted by the division during the application process, a description of the project, the term of the grant, the percentage of withholdings used to determine the amount of the grant, the amount of the grant and a schedule of the annual grant payments;

 (3)(A) The number and development tier area of eligible positions to be created by projects with respect to which grants have been awarded; and